openhab/org.openhab.binding.zwave/doc/qubino/zmnhbd_0_0.md

 ### Parameter 15: Seconds or milliseconds selection

-Automatic turning off / on seconds or milliseconds selection Available configuration parameters:
+Automatic turning off / on seconds or milliseconds selection

-  * 0 – seconds selected
-  * 1 – milliseconds selected

-**NOTE:** Parameter is valid for both outputs Q1, Q2 and is the same for turning off or on.
+<p&gtAvailable configuration parameters:</p&gt <ul&gt<li&gt0 – seconds selected</li&gt <li&gt1 – milliseconds selected</li&gt </ul&gt<p&gt<strong&gtNOTE:</strong&gt Parameter is valid for both outputs Q1, Q2 and is the same for turning off or on.</p&gt
 Values in the range 0 to 255 may be set.

 The manufacturer defined default value is ```0```.